Sanctuary of YUM: Exotic Orchards & Wellness Programs. Bonsall, California.

 “A Modern Garden Inspired by Movement, Ecology, and Ocean Proximity”

-Landscape design is more than decoration—it is the art of shaping land and living systems to enrich daily life.
+Landscape design is the art of shaping land and living systems to enrich daily life.
 From private gardens to city parks, every designed landscape reflects the dialogue between nature, architecture, and people.
 In Del Mar, a coastal town where the ocean meets modern living, this Contemporary Garden was conceived as a living artwork: abstract, asymmetrical, and ever-changing.

 What is Abstract Landscape Design?